fyysikkokilta/fk-vaalimasiina/README.md

 8. **Closing**
    - When the results have been gone through and the auditing has been made, the election can be closed.
    - After this a new election can be created.

+### Result Calculation Overview

+The Voting Machine uses the STV algorithm combined with the Droop quota.
+The code for the algorithm is [here](https://github.com/fyysikkokilta/fk-vaalimasiina/blob/master/src/frontend/utils/stvAlgorithm.ts?plain=1).

+The steps to calculate the result are as follows:

+### 1. Voting Process
+- **Voters rank candidates** by preference, marking them as `1` (first preference), `2` (second preference), `3` (third preference), etc.
+- A voter can rank as many or as few candidates as they wish.

+### 2. Counting the Votes: Setting the Quota
+- A **quota** (the minimum number of votes a candidate needs to be elected) is determined using the **Droop quota formula**:

+  $\text{Quota} = \left(\frac{\text{Total Valid Votes}}{\text{Seats + 1}}\right) + 1$

+  - **Total Valid Votes**: Total number of valid ballots cast.
+  - **Seats**: Number of seats to be filled.
+  - The result is rounded down to the nearest whole number.

+### 3. First Count: Determining Initial Winners
+- Each ballot is counted for the voter's **first preference**.
+- Any candidate who reaches or exceeds the quota is **elected**.

+### 4. Transferring Surplus Votes
+- If a candidate receives more votes than the quota, the **surplus** is transferred to the remaining candidates.
+- To ensure fairness, **surplus votes** are transferred at a reduced value (known as the **transfer value**):

+  $\text{Transfer Value} = \frac{\text{Surplus Votes}}{\text{Total Votes Received by the Candidate}}$

+- This means only a fraction of each vote is passed on to the next preferred candidate.

+### 5. Elimination Process
+- If no candidate reaches the quota after all surpluses are transferred, the candidate with the **fewest votes** is eliminated.
+- The eliminated candidate’s votes are redistributed to the next preferred candidate on each ballot.
+- This process of **elimination and redistribution** continues until all seats are filled.

+#### 5.1 Multiple candidates with fewest votes
+- It is possible that multiple candidates have the minimum amount of votes in this case the candidate to be dropped is chosen by a draw.
+- The code for the randomization is [here](https://github.com/fyysikkokilta/fk-vaalimasiina/blob/master/src/frontend/utils/stvAlgorithm.ts?plain=1#L75-L93).
+- In short the id of the UUID (Universal Unique Identifier) is used to seed a random number generator.
+Since the UUID is itself random, this ensures the result of the draw is random, but it stays the same everytime the code is run.
+Using the random number generator the list of candidates with fewest votes is shuffled and the first in that list after shuffling is the candidate to be dropped.

+### 6. Repeating the Process
+- The counting process is repeated:
+  - Elect candidates when they meet the quota.
+  - Transfer surpluses if there are any.
+  - Eliminate the lowest-ranked candidates if needed.
+- The algorithm stops when all seats are filled.

 ## Database Schema
 ![Database schema](https://github.com/fyysikkokilta/fk-vaalimasiina/blob/master/docs/images/database-schema.png?raw=true)